Ranajoy01/Map_6_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_2/readme.md

 ##### Visualize row and site-
 ![fpg_4](images/fpg_4.png)

-- In valid standard cell area there is roows.
+- In valid standard cell area there are `rows`.
-- The small blocks are known as site.
+- The small blocks are known as `site`.
 Here standard cells can be placed to avoid overlapping.

 ---